kam1986/Public/ParLex/README.md

 ## Lexing
 ### Regular Expressions
-A regular expression, is a pattern a sequence of symbols in a language of that symbol can take.
+A regular expression, is a pattern a sequence of symbols in a language of that symbol can take i.e. lexical analysis.
 We use regular expressions to describe lexical patterns, hence how a `words` looks like in the language.
 Below you can see the patterns a regular expression can take.

 - `Atom: a, where a is any symbol s in the language L`